realazthat/sgfxapi/README.md

     cd sgfxapi

+    #install dependencies, there are some bash scripts provided in the ./scripts/ directory
+    # that will download and build many of the dependencies and put them in the ./libs directory
+    # the scripts are meant for the continuous integration system, but you can run them yourself
+    # or read them for assistance.

+    #optionally install or download and build googletest (only matters if you are going to run the unittests)
+    #note, choose the appropriate generator
+    #see the bash scripts for for more details
+    CMAKE_GENERATOR="MSYS Makefiles" CMAKE_BUILD_TYPE="Debug" bash ./scripts/download-and-build-googletest.sh
+    #... etc. install dependencies

-    mkdir build
+    #make a build directory

-    cd build
+    mkdir -p build && cd build

+    #note, choose the appropriate generator
-    cmake -G"MSYS Makefiles" ..
+    cmake -G"MSYS Makefiles" .. -DCMAKE_BUILD_TYPE="Debug"

+    #if you built the dependencies and put them in the libs directory, then you are good to build

+    #if you installed the dependencies to the system, you are prolly good to build

+    #if you built the dependencies yourself outside the expected ./libs subdirectories, then you will need to
+    # define/override the paths to the projects (which by default point to the ./libs directory)
+    # for example, like so:
+    cmake -L # list all the user-definable variables cmake . -DGLFW3_INCLUDE_DIR=/path/to/cppformat/include -DGLFW3_LIB=glfw3 -DGLFW3_LIB_DIR=/path/to/glfw/build/src
-    #optionally set include dirs and lib dirs, if they are not installed in the system
+    # .. and so on for each dependency that is not in the ./libs directory and not installed in the system
-    cmake . -DGLFW3_INCLUDE_DIR=/path/to/glfw3/include -DGLFW3_LIB_DIR=/path/to/glfw3/lib

-    #other variables cmake will understand:
-    #MGL_INCLUDE_DIR, MGL_LIB_DIR, MGL_LIB. these are the MathGeoLib paths.
-    #GLFW3_INCLUDE_DIR, GLFW3_LIB_DIR, GLFW3_LIB. these are the glfw3 paths.
-    #GLU_INCLUDE_DIR, GLU_LIB_DIR, GLU_LIB.
-    #GLUT_INCLUDE_DIR, GLUT_LIB_DIR, GLUT_LIB.
-    #GLEW_INCLUDE_DIR, GLEW_LIB_DIR, GLEW_LIB.
-    #CUBELIB_INCLUDE_DIR.
-    #The rest of the required libraries, if any, are expected to be installed in the global
-    # include and lib dirs for this compiler.
-You should also be able to see this list, and
-    # any other variables by running `cmake-gui .`

-    #so for example, if we are using freeglut via msys2, we need to specify the name of the
+    #furthermore, if we are using freeglut via msys2, we need to specify the name of the
-    # glut library as `freeglut`, but since it is installed in the system, the paths
+    # glut library as `freeglut`
-    # to freeglut can be left out.
     cmake . -DGLUT_LIB=freeglut

-    #alternatively, you can set these via the GUI
+    #alternatively, we can set these via the GUI
     cmake-gui .

     #set the various include and lib directories that are not installed in the system